 We’ve written before about QR codes being used by governments to execute their duties more effectively and to maintain law and order.
-The county of Gloucestershire will now see this technology being used to combat Anti-Social behaviour.
+The county of Gloucestershire will now see this technology being used to combat Anti-Social behavior.
 The QR codes are a part of Project Solace, a partnership between Gloucester City Homes, the police and the Gloucester City Council’s Community Safety Partnership.
 Once scanned by citizens, the QR code will lead them to a form which can be used directly to report incidents of anti-social behaviour.

 The idea is to take immediate and more effective steps against anti-social behavior.
 That is why the concerned authorities are taking steps towards educating citizens about the use of these codes and by encouraging them to scan the codes and report all incidents of anti-social behavior.
 Since smartphone penetration is likely to get higher, it is expected that the number of people accessing the QR codes will increase and will help to make Gloucestershire a safer place.